Travel Photography Tips – Improve Your Travel Photography!

 Research what time sunrise is in the area you’re photographing and aim to get there 30minutes before so you can watch as the light changes and slowly envelopes the landscape illuminating the scene.
 I love to use Accuweather.com when I’m travelling, it’s actually a slight addiction but tells you exactly what time, how much cloud cover is expected and what the weather conditions will be like so you can totally decide whether to stay in bed or not!
 My guide to ‘Weather Forecasting for Photographers‘ also notes some handy apps to use for planning where and when to shoot golden hour.

-Think about how you want to compose an image and then try some alternate perspectives.
+A quick way to improve your travel photography is to think about how you want to compose an image and then try some alternate perspectives.
 Move around, look up, look down, get on the ground, scout framing options, anything to find another way of capturing the scene.

 One of the things I always try to avoid is getting home and thinking ‘I wish stood on the other side’ or why didn’t I look left!?
 If you travel with me you’ll notice I move around a lot to search for the best vantage points, sometimes focusing on travel photography can help you actually explore more of a destination too!